mmsal512/tabdil/README.md

 - API responses cached based on `cache_duration` setting (default: 60 minutes)
 - Laravel cache used for sessions and application data
+- AI configuration read fresh on each request (no stale config issues)

 ### Asset Optimization